-Prognosis and therapy is the same as for other comparably staged patients with DLBCL.
-Uncontrolled, phase II studies employing dose-adjusted EPOCH (etoposide, prednisone, vincristine, cyclophosphamide, and doxorubicin) plus rituximab or R-CHOP (rituximab, cyclophosphamide, doxorubicin, vincristine, and prednisone) show high cure rates while avoiding any mediastinal radiation.[34,35,36,37,38][Level of evidence: 3iiiA] These results suggest that patients who receive R-CHOP-based regimens may avoid the serious long-term complications of radiation therapy when given with chemotherapy.
-Posttreatment fluorine-18-fluorodeoxyglucose–positron emission tomography–computed tomography (FDG-PET-CT) scans appear unreliable with many false positives.
-According to an anecdotal prospective single-arm trial, describing a post-therapy–positive FDG-PET-CT as greater than liver uptake (rather than mediastinal blood-pool uptake) may identify patients with an increased risk of relapse.
-The only randomized trial showing an OS advantage for combined modality therapy was retracted.
+Prognosis and therapy are the same as for other comparably staged patients with DLBCL.
+Uncontrolled, phase II studies employing dose-adjusted EPOCH (etoposide, prednisone, vincristine, cyclophosphamide, and doxorubicin) plus rituximab or R-CHOP show high cure rates while avoiding any mediastinal radiation.[36,37,38,39,40][Level of evidence: 3iiiA] These results suggest that patients who receive R-CHOP–based regimens may avoid the serious long-term complications of radiation therapy when given with chemotherapy.
+Posttreatment fluorine F 18-fludeoxyglucose (18F-FDG) positron emission tomography–computed tomography (PET-CT) scans are controversial; it remains unclear if PET scans can reliably identify patients who can take or omit radiation therapy consolidation.[37,41,42,43] The only randomized trial showing an OS advantage for combined-modality therapy was retracted.
+In situations where mediastinal radiation would encompass the left side of the heart or would increase breast cancer risk in young female patients, proton therapy may be considered to reduce radiation dose to organs at risk.
 (Refer to the Superior Vena Cava Syndrome section in the PDQ summary on Cardiopulmonary Syndromes for more information.)

 Follicular Large Cell Lymphoma